Vietnam.vn - Nền tảng quảng bá Việt Nam

 GE HealthCare has just announced a new artificial intelligence application that helps doctors save time diagnosing and treating cancer.

-According to a Deloitte report, healthcare data is difficult to analyze, and up to 97% of data in hospitals is not processed by technology.
-That information is stored on devices from multiple vendors and in file formats such as images, test results, clinical notes, and metrics, leaving doctors with a lot of sorting to do.
+According to a Deloitte report, healthcare data is difficult to analyze, and up to 97% of data in hospitals is not processed using technology.
+That information is stored on devices from multiple vendors and in file formats such as images, test results, clinical notes and figures, leaving doctors with a lot of sorting to do.

 “This is very time consuming, very frustrating for physicians,” Dr. Taha Kass-Hout, global chief science and technology officer at GE HealthCare, told CNBC in an interview.